colmlg/sign-in-ios/README.md

 ## To Run
+Ensure the [bluetooth beacon](https://github.com/colmlg/fyp-raspberry-pi-script) is broadcasting a room number.
 Open the workspace in XCode and build the project.

 Edit `Network/BaseAPIService.baseUrl` to change the address of the backend server.